UnseenAcoustics/UnseenAcoustics/README.md

 ### Moved to: https://github.com/UnseenAcoustics/old-projects

 ## In progress (Working on)
-#### Virtual Hosting - Game Hosting Service - Upper Management/Website Developer
+#### Virtual Nodes - Game Server Hosting Service - Executive/Website Developer

 ## Planned Projects
 ### Backup Bot - A simple Backup Bot that will backup your roles, channels, and server info!